flexanalytics/flexit-docs/docs/etl.md

 > 2. Create a backup using the [Admin > Config > Backup and Restore](administration.md#backup-and-restore) feature

 ## Extract Data from Oracle BI
 You can use Oracle BI (OBIEE) as a source to extract data from.
 Source data can come from either an existing Oracle BI report or a Logical SQL statement.

+> **Loop** - Oracle BI may be configured with a limit to the number of rows that a report or Logical SQL statement can return, or the load might cause Oracle BI to fail.
+In this case, you can use the *Looper* feature to send multiple smaller requests for data instead of one large request.
+See the documentation below for instructions on using the looper with either Logical SQL or a report.

 ### Logical SQL Source

+#### Logical SQL Syntax
 > Reference Guide: https://docs.oracle.com/middleware/12212/biee/BIESQ/toc.htm

 Logical SQL must adhere to the Oracle BI syntax.
 You can get the Logical SQL for a report from the *Advanced* tab, shown here: